Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Wind Finslerian structures

-consistently with the definition of the Zermelo metric $Z$ in \cite{Sh03}.
-In fact, the assumption on $W$ plus the convexity of the indicatrix of $F_0$ imply that this equation will have a unique solution $\lambda_v >0$ for any $v\in TM\setminus\mathbf{0}$.
-When the assumption $F_0(-W)<1$ is dropped, the expression \eqref{zerm} allows us to determine also the wind Finslerian structure, even though now $\lambda_v$ may not exist or take two different positive values for some $v$ (which would correspond to $Z(v)$ and $Z_l(v)$).
-Conversely:

-\begin{prop} Any wind Finslerian structure $\Sigma$ can be obtained as the displacement $\Sigma_{F_0} + W$ of the indicatrix $\Sigma_{F_0}$ of a Finsler metric $F_0$ along some vector field $W$.
-Moreover, $W$ can be chosen such that each $W_p$ is the centroid of $\Sigma_p$. \end{prop} \begin{proof} Even if this proof can be carried out by choosing a family of vector fields $W_i$ defined in some open subset with this property, whose existence is trivial, and then doing a convex sum in all the manifold with the help of a partition of unity, we will prove in fact that the vector field provided by the centroid is smooth because this will be needed in the future.
-For this aim, we can actually assume that $\Sigma$ is the indicatrix of a standard Finsler metric $F$ defined on some open subset $U$ of $\R^m$ (notice that (i) the smoothability of $W$ is a local property, (ii) if a vector $w_p$ belongs to the open ball $B_p$ enclosed by $\Sigma$, this property will hold for any vector field $W$ extending $w_p$ in some neighborhood of $p$, so that Propositions \ref{ptf} and \ref{windConseq} can be claimed, and (iii) the translation $T_W$ also translates the centroids).
+\end{prop} \begin{proof} Clearly equation \eqref{zerm} corresponds to a translation by $W$ of the indicatrix of $F_0$ (see also the definition of the Zermelo metric $Z$ in \cite{Sh03}).
+The convexity of the indicatrix of $F_0$ implies that this equation will have a unique positive solution $Z(v)$ for any $v\in TM\setminus\mathbf{0}$ if $F_0(-W)<1$, no solution or only a positive one if $F_0(-W)=1$, no solution or two positive ones if $F_0(-W)>1$. \end{proof} Conversely: \begin{prop} Any wind Finslerian structure $\Sigma$ can be obtained as the displacement $\Sigma_{F_0} + W$ of the indicatrix $\Sigma_{F_0}$ of a Finsler metric $F_0$ along some vector field $W$.
+Moreover, $W$ can be chosen such that each $W_p$ is the centroid of $\Sigma_p$. \end{prop} \begin{proof} Even if this proof can be carried out by choosing a family of vector fields $W_i$ defined in some open subset with this property, whose existence is trivial, and then doing a convex sum in all the manifold with the help of a partition of unity, we will prove in fact that the vector field provided by the centroid is smooth.
+For this aim, we can actually assume that $\Sigma$ is the indicatrix of a standard Finsler metric $F$ defined on some open subset $U$ of $\R^m$ (notice that (i) the smoothability of $W$ is a local property, (ii) if a vector $w_p$ belongs to the open ball $B_p$ enclosed by $\Sigma$, this property will hold for any vector field $W$ extending $w_p$ in some neighborhood of $p$, so that Propositions~\ref{ptf} and \ref{windConseq} can be claimed, and (iii) the translation $T_W$ also translates the centroids).
 Let $S^{m-1}$ be the canonical unit sphere in $\R^m$ with volume element $d\Omega$.
 So, the natural $x^i$-coordinate of the centroid $W_p$ is computed as:

-and its smoothness follows from the smooth variation of the integrands with $p$. \end{proof} \begin{rem} Notice that the smoothness of $W$ relies on the smoothness of $F$ in \eqref{ec} and, thus, the transversality of $\Sigma$ imposed in the assumption (b) of Definition \ref{windStruct} becomes essential.
-Figure~\ref{nontransv} shows a $1$-dimensional counterexample if this condition is not imposed.